 When properties are shown for single symbolic link (symlink), link target will be shown in additional Links to field.
 If you need to know link target frequently, you may want to display optional Link target column in file panel.

 The Group and Owner boxes can be used to change ownership of the selected files.
-Initially the boxes will show current ownership as long as all selected files has the same owner/group.
+Initially the boxes will show current ownership as long as all of the selected files have the same owner/group.
 Otherwise the boxes will be empty.
 Leave them empty not to change the ownership, when you are changing other properties (like permissions).

 The boxes are disabled if current protocol does not allow changing ownership.

 Some protocols may allow changing ownership by specifying UID/GID numbers only.
 In that case you will see both username/groupname and UID/GID in the boxes in form name [number].
 If you want to change ownership specify new number only.1 You can overcome this limitation by defining appropriate custom command.

-The permissions box can be used to change permissions of selected files.
+The permissions box can be used to change permissions of the selected files.

 The box is disabled if current protocol does not allow changing permissions.

 You can also set permissions for newly uploaded files directly in transfer settings.

 If the selection contains at least one directory, there will be additional checkbox Set group, ownership and permissions recursively.
 It will make WinSCP change the properties for all files in selected directories.

 With SFTP and FTP protocols this can take considerable time as the change must be made for each file specially.
 With SCP protocol the change is made once for each selected file or directory only, so it can be much quicker.
 However as consequence WinSCP will not be able to keep some properties, especially permissions, of files in subdirectories unchanged, when you request it.